 - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes: - DfE guidance Keeping Children Safe in Education 2018 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - o Ofsted guidance 'Inspecting safeguarding in early years, education and skills' (2016) - Framework for the Assessment of Children in Need and their Families (2000)
+This includes: - o DfE guidance Keeping Children Safe in Education 2019 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - o Ofsted: Education Inspection Framework' (2019) - Framework for the Assessment of Children in Need and their Families (2000)

-- Kent and Medway Safeguarding Children Procedures (Online)
+- o Kent and Medway Safeguarding Children Procedures (Online)

 - Early Years and Foundation Stage Framework 2017 (EYFS)

 - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
 Such arrangements will have to have regard to any guidance issued by the Secretary of State.

 - The school acknowledges that this policy recognises a range of specific safeguarding issues including (but not limited to):

 - Bullying (including cyberbullying)

+- Children with family members in prison

 - Children Missing Education (CME)

 - Child missing from home or care

 - Child Sexual Exploitation (CSE)

+- Child Criminal Exploitation (County Lines)

-- o Domestic violence
+- o Domestic abuse

-- Drugs and alcohol misuse
+- o Drugs and alcohol misuse

-- o Fabricated or induced illness
+- Fabricated or induced illness

 - o Faith abuse

 - Female Genital Mutilation (FGM)

 - Forced marriage

 - Gangs and youth violence

 - o Gender based abuse and violence against women and girls

 - o Hate

+- o Homelessness

-- Honour based abuse
+- o Honour based abuse

+- Human trafficking and modern slavery

 - o Mental health

 - Missing children and adults

 - Online safety

+- Peer on peer abuse

-- Prevent duty (radicalisation and extremism)
+- o Preventing radicalisation and extremism

 - Private fostering

 - Relationship abuse

-- Human trafficking and modern slavery
+- o Sexual Violence and Sexual Harassment

+- o Upskirting

 - Youth produced sexual imagery or "Sexting"

-(Also see Annex A within 'Keeping children safe in education' 2018)
+(Also see Annex A within 'Keeping children safe in education' 2019)